So Close to What: Singles

 "It's OK I'm OK" was released as the album's lead single on September 12, 2024.
 The song debuted at number 20 on the US Billboard Hot 100 chart, marking McRae's highest debuting single at the time.
 The song received positive reviews and was released alongside a music video directed by Hannah Lux Davis.
 Various remixes of the song were released, alongside a live performance version from her performance at Madison Square Garden.
 The song went on to be the first inaugural number one on the Billboard US Hot Dance/Pop Songs chart.

 "2 Hands" was released as the album's second single on November 14, 2024, alongside a motorsport-themed music video.
 The song debuted and peaked at number 41 on the Hot 100 and number 22 on the Canadian Hot 100.
 The third single, "Sports Car", was released on January 24, 2025.
 The song received positive reviews and debuted at number 21 on the Hot 100.
 "Revolving Door" was released as the fourth single alongside the album's release on February 21, 2025.
 A music video for the song premiered on the same date.
+"Nobody's Girl" impacted Italian radio on November 28, 2025, through Sony Music Italy, as a single from the deluxe edition.